sivaramakrishnan-rajaraman/Model_calibration/README.md

 # Model_calibration
-A study on calibrated a model trained on Cardiomegaly detection in Chest X-rays
+A study on calibrating the output of a VGG-16 model retrained to detect Cardiomegaly in Chest X-rays